ndlopez/paiza_test/README.md

 index:           1 2 3 4 5 6 7

-Given two inputs return correct "Yes" or incorrect "No" for the following cases:
+Given two inputs return "Yes" or "No" for the following cases:

-1. Both inputs represent numbers.
+1. Both inputs must represent numbers.
-2. By mirroring their positions they both represent numbers.
+2. By mirroring their positions they both must represent numbers.
-3. By rotating their positions they both represent numbers.
+3. By rotating their positions they both must represent numbers.

+### Example
+Input:

+	0 0 0 0 1 1 0
+	1 1 0 1 1 1 1

+Output:

+	No
+	Yes
+	No

+### solution

+First, list all the numbers (0~9), in text format, in an array.
+Then build a function to make string comparison and return "Yes"/"No" depending of the match.
+Next, mirror the positions and call the function that finds the match and return the answer.
+Finally, build another function to rotate the positions and return also the answer.

+File **sieben_seg.py**

 ---
 Environment: